false-schemers/sharpF/README.md

 ## Historical note

 SFC is based on ideas from Marc Feeley's "90 minute Scheme to C compiler" presented at the Montreal Scheme/Lisp User Group on October 20, 2004.
+SFC's hygienic macroexpander is derived from Al Petrofsky's alexpander v1.65 (please see the 2.sf source file for the original copyright notice).